-On November 12, 2020, the Departments of Health and Human Services, Labor and the Treasury finalized the Transparency in Coverage Rule that requires health insurers and group health plans to create a member-facing price comparison tool and post publicly available machine-readable files that include in-network negotiated payment rates and historical out-of-network charges for covered items and services, including prescriptions drugs.
+On November 12, 2020, the Departments of Health and Human Services, Labor and the Treasury finalized the Transparency in Coverage Rule that requires health insurers and group health plans to create a member-facing price comparison tool and post publicly available machine-readable files.

 Please see below for additional details, timing, and applicable links.

 Consumer Price Transparency Tool

 - Beginning with plan years on or after January 1, 2023, insurers and plans are required to create online consumer tools that include personalized information regarding members’ cost-sharing responsibilities for covered items and services, including prescription drugs.

 - Implementation will be phased; starting January 1, 2023, the tool must include estimates for 500 “shoppable” services.
 All covered items and services must be included by January 1, 2024.